-BU is a Higher Education Corporation created by statute and is an exempt charity.
+BU is a higher education provider created by statute and is an exempt charity.
 BU is responsible to the Office for Students (OfS) as principal regulator for Higher Education Institutions in England that are exempt charities.
-The BU Board oversees the strategic development of BU and ensures the effective use of resources and the general solvency of the institution.
+The BU Board oversees the strategic development of BU and ensures the effective use of resources and the solvency of the institution.
 Its members are also BU’s charitable trustees.
 Further details about BU’s structure and governance can be found on the BU website here.

-As part of BU’s initiative to identify risk it has in place systems to assess and mitigate potential risk areas in its supply chains, such as such as using the “Life Cycle Analysis” Tool which is an agreed BU operational procedure under its 15014001 standard.
-BU also procures goods and services via consortium frameworks such as the Crown Commercial Service (CCS) and through its membership of the Southern Universities Procurement Consortium (SUPC) which is a membership-based buying organisation for universities and further education colleges.
+BU also continued to procure goods and services via consortium frameworks such as the Crown Commercial Service (CCS) and through its membership of the Southern Universities Procurement Consortium (SUPC) which is a membership-based buying organisation for universities and further education colleges.

 Training and Raising Awareness

 BU has dedicated representatives who are aware of the requirements of the Act from Legal Services and Corporate Governance, Human Resources, Procurement and Sustainability.
 During 2019/20 BU set up an Ethical/Responsible Procurement Group where slave labour matters are considered under the group’s oversight of the implementation of the Sustainable Procurement and Ethical Investment Policies.
 The group will continue to operate and meet during 2022/23.

 BU remains committed to working with local charities and organisations to raise awareness in the community and will return to a programme of events when opportunities to collaborate arise.

 As part of internal and external training sessions, BU ensures that relevant staff members are made aware of the risks of modern slavery and human trafficking in BU’s supply chains and its business.